Leon-Yu0320/BTI-Plant-phenotyping/README.md

 **Parameters used for analysis will be displayed here**
 ![image](https://user-images.githubusercontent.com/69836931/170578823-b774752e-8328-49e7-a3a5-0e5ce3976e04.png)

 Based on selected time period of experiment, one image per day will be randomly selected to validate parameters from image pre-processing steps (parameters selected will be printed in log file), warning message will be sent if images were missed from desired time period under certain folders.
-After parsing parameters from database, these sample images will be processed by batch processing function from [**PlantCV**](https://plantcv.readthedocs.io/en/stable/).
+After parsing parameters from database, these sample images will be processed by [**batch processing function from PlantCV**]((https://plantcv.readthedocs.io/en/v3.7/pipeline_parallel/)

 ![image](https://user-images.githubusercontent.com/69836931/170578867-2eb55c69-735e-4895-88af-78566aa6c167.png)

-Users are able to check quality of images either using pop-up window (Intallation of [**Xming**](http://www.straightrunning.com/XmingNotes/) or similar software is required) or local image viewers.
+Users are able to check quality of images either using pop-up window (Intallation of [**Xming**](http://www.straightrunning.com/XmingNotes/) or similar software is required) or local laptop image viewers.
 Please check more details regarding quality judgement of images [**protocols**](https://www.protocols.io/file-manager/092FD0D9DB1A426CA4106CB9D482C7FA).

 ![image](https://user-images.githubusercontent.com/69836931/170578910-e0f0c643-5a45-4475-a46c-48845053e898.png)